Skip to main content

 }

-// `upc_response` is triggered when a UPC response is collected from a node.
+// `response` is triggered when a UPC response is collected from a node.

-// This function is called each time a node's response becomes available (the order is not guaranteed),
+// This function is called each time a node's response becomes available (order not guaranteed),

-// so the client side should progressively see if the final result could be drawn (return Some) or not (None)...
+// so the caller can progressively decide if the final result is ready (Some) or not (None).

 //

-// ctx.cache here will offer a temporary state for the aggreation work across the invocations of this function.
+// ctx.cache offers temporary state for aggregation across invocations of this function.

 }